polybar/polybar-scripts/polybar-scripts/xkcd-notifier/README.md

 ## Configuration

-For options see `notifier --help`.
+For options see `notifier.py --help`.

 ## Module